ksk0/guake-background/README.md

 # What is guake-background?
-"guake-background" is script used to set guake terminal background.
+**guake-background** is script used to set guake terminal background.
 It's primary used to set background to background color of current vim/nvim colorscheme, but it cat also be used to set to any other color.